 Gorgeous Parks and Gardens of London

 England is a country that loves its gardens and afternoon teas.
-Scattered throughout the city, the parks and gardens of London are just perfect to escape the chaotic crowds to take a breather or just contemplate about life every once in a while.
+Scattered throughout the city, the parks and gardens of London are just perfect to escape the chaotic crowds to take a breather or just contemplate life every once in a while.
 Some of the best parks in the city are Hyde Park, Regents Park, and St. James Park.
 Clapham Common and Hampstead Heath are just perfect to soak up some sun.
 Let nature revitalise you at Victoria Park, Holland Park, Kensington Gardens, Buckingham Palace Gardens and Kew Gardens.

 Cultural Carousel: Art, Music, and Theatre